BEFORE THE STATE BOARD OF EQUALIZATION

 * * * * *

-assets of the business when the purchaser continues to use the tangible personal property
+all of the assets of the business when the purchaser continues to use the

 27. The SBOE recognizes there is a distinct difference between exemptions and exclusions.
 Exemptions from sales tax are those expressly and specifically provided for in the sales tax acts.
 They are distinct from exclusions or exceptions from taxing provisions which arise from the fact that certain transactions do not fall within the definition of matters covered by the statute.
 An exemption pertains to sales that would be taxable were they not specifically exempted from the coverage of the sales tax statute.
 An exclusion is a transaction that simply fails to fall within the definition of sale in the statute.
 Therefore, it is only when the taxpayer or his property is within the general language of the statute imposing the tax that provisions relied upon to establish an exemption are to be strictly construed.
 68 Am.Jur.2d Sales and Use Tax 116 and those case[s] cited therein.
 This statement of the law has also been long recognized in Wyoming.
 See: State v.
 Capital Coal Co., 88 P.2d 481 (Wyo.
 1939); Laramie County Bd. of Equalization v.
 Wyo.
 State Bd. of Equalization, 915 P.2d 1184 (Wyo.
 1996).